Lineblocs/site/app/docs/other-topics/report-spam.md

 # Reporting Call Spam

 Lineblocs tries to prevent call spam internally, using an array of methods.
-However call spam is still possible and a profound threat to any cloud related calling service.
+However, call spam is still possible and a profound threat to any cloud-related calling service.

 ## Reporting Calls

-To report spam related calls, please reach out to us using our [Contact Us](https://lineblocs.com/contact) page.
+To report spam-related calls, please reach out to us using our [Contact Us](https://lineblocs.com/contact) page.

 Please be sure to provide us the following details:

-1. Number that is spamming you
+1. The number that is spamming you
 2. Your number
 3. Your full name
 4. The day and time you have received unwanted calls